Cryptocurrency Regulation in the UK

 What You Need to Do

-After proper preparation of all the documentation required by law, registration can be completed within 24 hours.
-You can register your company online or give us this task.
+Registration, following due preparation of all statutory documents, can be done in 24 hours.
+You can register your company online or use our services.

-To open an authorized cryptocurrency company in the UK, you need to take the following steps:
+To establish a fully licensed crypto company in the United Kingdom, you should take the following steps:

-- Identifying and providing information about people with significant control over the company (e.g. voting rights)
+- Identifying and providing information about those individuals who have significant control over the firm through voting rights.

-- Find and register a physical office in the UK (the mailbox number will not be enough)
+- Find and register a real physical office in the UK—the post box number is not going to be sufficient.

-- Definition of the scope of activity of the company and accounting
+- Definition of the company’s field of activity and bookkeeping

-- If you create a joint-stock company (PLC), you must apply for a trade certificate from Company House confirming that the original equity has been raised and the company can start operations
+- For the case of incorporation of a joint-stock company PLC, you shall be required to obtain a trade certificate from Company House confirming that the initial share capital has been subscribed and the company can be engaged in activities.

-- Exchange or arrange exchange of cryptocurrencies for fiat money or vice versa, or one cryptocurrency for another cryptocurrency
+- Exchange, or arrangement, of cryptocurrencies for fiat money and vice versa, and one cryptocurrency for another cryptocurrency;

-- Providing cryptocurrency storage services on behalf of clients or private cryptographic keys designed to store, store and transfer cryptocurrencies
+- Cryptocurrency custodial services on behalf of the clients or private crypto keys designed to store, hold, and transfer cryptocurrencies.

-The process of authorization can take 6–12 months and cost 2000 GBP (ca. 2350 EUR) – 10000 GBP (ca. 12000 EUR).
-If you want to delve deeper into the specifics of crypto authorization in the UK and the prospects of your company, feel free to contact us – we will be happy to offer a personalized consultation that will help you decide whether the UK is a suitable jurisdiction.
+This may take 6–12 months and cost from 2000 GBP (ca. 2350 EUR) up to 10000 GBP (ca. 12000 EUR).
+If you want more details on crypto authorization in the UK and prospects for your company, we are glad to invite you for an individual consultation that will be helpful for your conclusion on whether the UK is a good jurisdiction or not.

 Taxation of Crypto Companies in the UK

-Cryptocurrencies aren’t considered legal tender and are therefore taxed as traditional assets.
-One of the rare exceptions is VAT application which is when cryptocurrencies are treated as fiat money.
+Cryptocurrencies aren’t considered legal tender and, therefore, are taxed as traditional assets.
+One of the few exclusions is the application of VAT when cryptocurrencies are treated as fiat money.
 Crypto companies are taxed depending on the purpose of their activities.

-Crypto companies are liable for paying the following taxes:
+Crypto companies are obliged to pay the following taxes:

 - Corporation Tax (CT) – 19%